 In the United States, military conscription has been used many times during its wars, particularly in the Cold War.
-The Draft was abolished in 1973, but men of draft age still have to register to the Selective Service System so a draft can be readily resumed if needed.
+Even though the draft was abolished in 1973, men of draft age (between 18-25 years) still have to register with the Selective Service System within 30 days of the 18th birthday so a draft can be readily resumed if needed.

 During the Vietnam War, about two-third of American troops were volunteered, the rest were selected for military service through the drafts.
 In the beginning of the war, the names of all American men in draft-age were collected by the Selective Service.
 When someone’s name was called, he had to report to his local draft broad, which was made up of various community members, so that they could begin to evaluate.
 By this manner, local draft broads had an enormous power to decide who had to go and who would stay.